ncoghlan/misc/notes/python3/multicore_python.rst

-serial hardware (and push data through serial circuits and analyse what came back), write prototype clients to ensure new hardware systems were full functional replacements for old ones and write hardware simulators to allow more integration errors could be caught during software development rather than only after new releases were deployed to the test lab that had real hardware available.
+serial hardware (and push data through serial circuits and analyse what came back), write prototype clients to ensure new hardware systems were full functional replacements for old ones and write hardware simulators to allow more integration errors to be caught during software development rather than only after new releases were deployed to the test lab that had real hardware available.

-Other current Python users are often in a similar boat - we're using Python as an orchestration language, getting other pieces of hardware and software to play nice, so the Python components just need to be "fast enough", and allow multiple *external* operations to occur in parallel, rather than
+Other current Python users are often in a similar situation: we're using Python as an orchestration language, getting other pieces of hardware and software to play nice, so the Python components just need to be "fast enough", and allow multiple *external* operations to occur in parallel, rather than